-While it's relatively common to spot unidentified dark or reddish patches on the surface of the ocean in coastal areas around the U.S., it's not always easy to discern by sight what the substance is that's creating the disturbance.
-Often, offshore patches of discolored water are the result of algal blooms or oil slicks.
+While it's relatively common to spot unidentified dark or reddish patches on the surface of the ocean in coastal areas around the U.S., it's not always easy to discern by sight what the substance is.
+Often, offshore patches of discolored water are the result of algal blooms and not oil slicks.

 Oil slicks, on the other hand, are simply films of oil floating on top of the water.
 While slicks can vary in thickness, most are thinner than a human hair.
-They may form naturally, but they are often introduced by man in incidents ranging from refined fuels or crude oil spilled from a ship to larger events such as last year's Deepwater Horizon oil spill.
+They may form from natural oil seeps, but they can also be introduced by man in incidents ranging from refined fuels or crude oil spilled from a ship to larger events such as 2010's Deepwater Horizon oil spill.

 How do you tell the difference?
 It can be difficult.
 Even the experts can be fooled, especially when looking at the ocean from an aircraft.

 Color.
 Oil can vary greatly in color, from the commonly-expected black or dark brown, to red, orange, yellow, and even some more exotic colors.
-When oil becomes emulsified*, its color becomes much lighter.
+When oil becomes emulsified*, its color will change.
 For example, South Louisiana crude oil is generally a dark red, but appears bright red to orange when emulsified—as it did during the Deepwater Horizon spill.
 If the oil has a reddish hue, it may be mistaken for so-called "red tide."
-Once the emulsion breaks, the color reverts back to its normal dark color.
-Once an oil slick spreads out and becomes very thin, the color varies from grey to silver.
-It's easier to observe from a boat or a plane than it is from on the beach, but if you see a thin film that is rainbow-colored, you're looking at oil.
-However, other than rainbow sheen, both oil and algal blooms can have a large range in colors that are similar, and algal blooms often create sheens.
+If the emulsion breaks, the color reverts back to its normal dark color.
+Once an oil slick spreads out and becomes very thin, the color varies from gray to rainbow.
+Both oil and algal blooms can have a large range in colors that are similar, and algal blooms may create sheens.

 *Oil emulsifies under certain conditions.
 Emulsified oil is a mixture of oil and water that often resembles chocolate mousse or pudding.